 Because of the inherent limitations of internal financial controls over financial statements, including the possibility of collusion or improper management override of controls, material misstatements due to error or fraud may occur and not be detected.
-Also, projections of any evaluation of the internal financial controls over financial statements to future periods are subject to the risk that the internal financial controls over financial statements may become inadequate because of changes in conditions, or that the degree of compliance with the policies or procedures may deteriorate.
+Also, projections of any evaluation of the internal financial controls over financial statements to future periods are subject to the risk that the internal financial controls over financial statements of conditions, or that the degree of compliance with the policies or procedures may deteriorate.